Instruments Extraordinaire

 The WOODWARDS PATENT folding pen / pencil holder is an extremely rare and unusual production of Thomas Woodward.
 The Woodward family, originally from Britain, was headed by Thomas Senior who encouraged son Thomas Junior to emigrate to America.
 The new found opportunities resulted in the entire family moving to America.

-Depicted is a photo of the “Woodwards Patent folding pen/pencil holder”.
+Depicted are photos of the “Woodwards Patent folding pen/pencil holder”.

 One of the only known folding pen /pencil cases partially folded.